-Indian diplomat meets Kulbhushan Jadhav after Pak grants consular access
+Meeting between Indian diplomat and Kulbhushan Jadhav at sub-jail concludes

 Islamabad, Sep 2: A senior Indian diplomat on Monday met Kulbhushan Jadhav, who is on death row in Pakistan, after Islamabad granted consular access to the Indian prisoner "in line with the ICJ judgement".